 Culture embodies a number of concepts, including the ideas, customs, skills, and arts of a given group of people who generally share a common language and ethnic origins.
 Culture is passed from generation to generation through families and groups.
-Cultural values represent strengths in families and a source of strengths for individuals.
+Cultural values represent strengths in families and a source of strength for individuals.
 Culture shapes all individuals, fostering beliefs which influence behavior.
 Culture may be based on gender, religion, sexual orientation, disability status, socioeconomic status, language, tradition, or country of origin, in addition to race and ethnicity.
 Our communities are increasingly becoming more diverse.
-Since no cultural/ethnic group is immune from elder abuse, it is likely that the victim and/or perpetrator in an elder abuse case may be from a culture different than your own.
+Since no cultural or ethnic group is immune from elder abuse, it is possible that the victim and/or perpetrator in an elder abuse case may be from a culture different than your own.
 In order to effectively intervene in these situations, it is important to have an understanding of the cultural factors that might influence the victim or the victim's family.

-Cultural factors may inhibit the reporting of elder abuse crimes or cooperation with the police if the crimes are reported:
+Cultural factors may inhibit the reporting of elder abuse crimes or cooperation with the police, assuming the crimes are reported:

 - Cultural norms of perseverance, silent suffering, and quiet endurance are valued in many communities.
-These qualities are also associated with victimization.
+These qualities may also be associated with victimization.
 Consequently, elders may not see themselves as victims of abuse.
-They may deny or minimize problems, or refuse to cooperate with authorities.
+They may deny or minimize problems or refuse to cooperate with authorities.
 Some cultures place great value on family interdependence and multi-generational households.
-They may fear the social consequences of bringing shame to the family. - Some cultures believe that maintaining community or family honor is more important than the interests of the individuals and that the authorities should not be involved in what they consider "family matters."
-Laws and customs in some countries forbid intervention in family affairs without the permission of families.
+Some victims may fear the social consequences of bringing shame to the family. - Some cultures believe that maintaining community or family honor is more important than the interests of the individuals and that the authorities should not be involved in what they consider to be "family matters."
+Laws and customs in some countries forbid intervention in family affairs without the permission of families. - Some people distrust authority because they may have grown up in a part of the world where an authoritarian state or a corrupt legal system existed.
+They may not know they have rights in this country regardless of their immigration status.
+They may fear deportation if the police get involved.
+Empathy and reassurance can help to reduce these fears.
+Sensitive, culturally competent communications are vital for successful investigations.
+The following represent efforts that are typically successful in bridging cultural differences: